 Welcome to Year 6

-Class teacher: Mrs Ibbotson
+Class teacher: Miss Turner

 Please find below important information.
-The long term plan will inform you about what your child will be covering over the year and the spring forecast will give you more information about what we are leaning about in the spring term.
+The long term plan will inform you about what your child will be covering over the year and the Autumn forecast will give you more information about what we are leaning about in the Autumn term.
 The home learning document will tell you about the homework children are expected to do throughout the term.
 May we thank all parents for their continued support with this - the work is looking fantastic!
 Don't forget spellings are given out on a Monday and expected to be learnt by the following Monday and children can access Times Table Rockstars daily at home via the internet which is important to ensure they develop their times table knowledge.

 Children are expected to complete 6 pieces of home learning by Friday 14th December.